In this article

 - Screen before transacting.
 No customer should be able to deposit funds, receive services, or enter a business relationship before being screened against the relevant sanctions lists.

 - Screen against all applicable lists.
-UK businesses should check the UK Sanctions List.
-US persons must check the OFAC SDN List and related lists.
-EU businesses must check the EU Consolidated List.
-Cross-border businesses may need to screen against all three plus UN lists.
+UK businesses check the UKSL.
+US persons check the OFAC SDN and related lists.
+EU businesses check the EU Consolidated List.
+Cross-border businesses may need all three plus UN lists.

 - Automate where possible.
 Manual screening is error-prone and difficult to evidence.
-Automated screening tools that run against updated lists and maintain audit trails are strongly preferred by regulators in all jurisdictions.
+Automated tools with audit trails are strongly preferred by regulators in all three jurisdictions.

 - Rescreen regularly and on trigger events.
-Batch rescreening against updated lists should run at least weekly.
+Batch rescreening should run at least weekly.
 Material changes to customer data should trigger immediate rescreening.

 - Account for name variations.
-Implement fuzzy matching, alias handling, and transliteration logic.
-The Bank of Scotland and numerous OFAC enforcement cases demonstrate that name-spelling discrepancies are a common root cause of breaches.
+Implement fuzzy matching, alias handling, and transliteration.
+The Bank of Scotland case and numerous OFAC enforcement actions trace back to name-spelling discrepancies.

 - Document everything.
-OFSI, OFAC, and EU national authorities all expect businesses to demonstrate their screening processes, record compliance decisions, and evidence ongoing assessment and improvement.
+OFSI, OFAC, and EU authorities all expect evidence of the screening process, compliance decisions, and ongoing assessment.

 - Build escalation pathways.
-When a potential match is identified, there must be a clear process for escalation, investigation, and - if necessary - reporting to the relevant authority.
+When a potential match is identified, a clear process must exist for escalation, investigation, and - if necessary - reporting to OFSI, OFAC, or the relevant national competent authority.

 - Understand the 50% Rule (US).
-Entities 50% or more owned by a designated person are treated as sanctioned even if they do not appear on the SDN List.
-This requires due diligence on beneficial ownership structures.
+Entities 50%+ owned by a designated person are treated as sanctioned even if not named on the SDN List.
+Due diligence on beneficial ownership structures is required.

 - Treat it as strict liability.
-Do not assume that good intentions or ignorance will protect the business.
-In the UK and US, civil penalties apply on a strict liability basis.
-In the EU, serious negligence is now a criminal offence for certain categories of goods.
+Good intentions and ignorance offer no protection.
+In the UK and US, civil penalties apply regardless of intent.
+In the EU, serious negligence is now criminal for certain categories of goods.

-Mithrandir automates the screening steps regulators scrutinise most: real-time checks at onboarding (step 3), daily list ingestion with retrospective alerts when new designations match your existing customer base (step 4), and phonetic fuzzy matching with full alias coverage across all known name variants (step 5).
-Every check is logged with a full audit trail for two years - giving you the documented evidence regulators expect.
+Mithrandir automates the steps regulators scrutinise most: real-time checks at onboarding, daily list ingestion with retrospective alerts when new designations match your existing base, phonetic fuzzy matching with full alias coverage, and a dedicated sanctions-only price point that removes the need to bundle with CDD when the obligation doesn’t require it.

 Key Sanctions Lists and Resources